luisSerrato/portal-ms-radoma/mafcs-d-customer-catalog/README.md

 ## Description

-    Product lookup
+    LineOfBusinessController
+1. getLineOfBusiness

-1. Retrieve the Line Of Business
+	._ Retrieve the Line Of Business

+	ProfessionController
+2. getProfession
-2. Retrieve the Profession
+	._ Retrieve the Profession

+	SourceOfIncomeController
+3. sourceOfIncome
-3. Retrieve the Source Of Income
+	._ Retrieve the Source Of Income

+	TypeOfPersonController
+4. personType
-4. Retrieve the Person Type
+	._ Retrieve the Person Type

 ### Versioning